Suquamish, Washington

 Suquamish is a census-designated place (CDP) in Kitsap County, Washington, United States.
 The population was 4,266 at the 2020 census.
-Comprising the Port Madison Indian Reservation, it is the burial site of Chief Seattle and was the site of the Suquamish tribe winter longhouse known as the Old Man House.
+Comprising the Port Madison Indian Reservation, it is the burial site of Chief Seattle and was the site of the Suquamish tribe winter longhouse dxʷsəq’ʷəb, also known as the Old Man House.
+The region also hosts the Suquamish Museum.

 Geography

 Suquamish is located in northern Kitsap County.
 The village of Suquamish is in the northeast part of the CDP, and Washington State Route 305 crosses the southern part, leading southeast across the Agate Pass Bridge to Bainbridge Island and west 4 mi to Poulsbo.

 According to the United States Census Bureau, the Suquamish CDP has a total area of 19.7 sqkm, of which 17.7 sqkm are land and 2.0 sqkm, or 10.21%, are water.